-The Retirement Readiness Institute, an advocate for plan sponsors is “The Alternative Professional Plan Sponsor Solution (TAPPSS™).”
+The Retirement Readiness Institute, an advocate for plan sponsors and participants alike is “The Alternative Professional Plan Sponsor Solution (TAPPSS™).”

-The Institute, neither a TPA nor record-keeper, maintaining complete independence, has the potential to reduce plan sponsor liability to the lowest levels allowed by law, undertaking one of the broadest ranges of fiduciary responsibility in the entire financial services industry.
+The Institute, neither a TPA nor record-keeper, maintaining complete independence, has the potential to reduce plan sponsor liability to the lowest potential levels allowed by law, undertaking one of the broadest ranges of fiduciary responsibilities in the entire financial services industry.